Peano Arithmetic and $\mu$MALL: The totality of the Ackermann function

-Thanks to the fact that the invariant starts with a question mark, we can promote the dualized invariant and continue the proof.
-We now have exposed once again the dualized $\overline{nat~n}$ predicate, over which we can perform the second induction.
-As before, we take the entire sequent (abstracted over $n$) and negate it, but this time there is no need to add another occurrence of an exponential, obtaining the invariant
+Since the coinvariant starts with a question mark, we can promote the dualized coinvariant and continue the proof.
+We have again exposed the dualized $\overline{nat~n}$ predicate, over which we can perform the second induction.
+As before, we take the entire sequent (abstracted over by $n$) and negate it, but this time there is no need to add another occurrence of an exponential, obtaining the coinvariant

-The left hand premise of the $\nu$ rule is now exactly an instance of $\oneside{\Gamma,\Gamma^\bot}$.
-The base case and the inductive steps for this second induction remove to be proved.
-The base case (where we need to prove the invariant for $k$ being $0$) is again proved by a routine inspection of the definition of $ack$.
-The antecedent part of the invariant can be used directly since it starts with $\Quest$.
+The left-hand premise of the $\nu$ rule is now exactly an instance of $\oneside{\Gamma,\Gamma^\bot}$.
+The base case and the inductive steps for this second induction remain to be proved.
+The base case (where we need to prove the coinvariant for $k$ being $0$) is again proved by a routine inspection of the definition of $ack$.
+The antecedent part of the coinvariant can be used directly since it starts with $\Quest$.

-The final step is the inductive case, where we need to prove the invariant for $(s~k)$ given the invariant for $k$: that is, we need to prove the sequent
+The final step is the coinductive case, where we need to prove the invariant for $(s~k)$ given the invariant for $k$: that is, we need to prove the sequent

-Introducing the second linear implication gives the dual of the antecedent, which starts with $\Quest$ and, hence, is a contractable copy of the invariant from the previous induction:
+Introducing the second linear implication gives the dual of the antecedent, which starts with $\Quest$ and, hence, is a contractable copy of the coinvariant from the previous induction:

-The entire reason to be using \mumallx to state invariants in this proof is to make this contraction possible.
-Now we can decompose the new invariant, which is a universally quantified implication, and use the two copies we have obtained: one copy is provided to the antecedent of the implication and one copy is used to continue the proof.
+The entire reason for using \mumallx to state coinvariants in this proof is to make this contraction possible.
+Now, we can decompose the new coinvariant, a universally quantified implication, and use the two copies we have obtained: one copy is provided to the antecedent of the implication, and one copy is used to continue the proof.
 The two premises of this occurrence of the $\nu$ rule are:

 The first one is immediately proved thanks to the fact that the exponentials are dual.
 The second sequent is also easily proved by unfolding the definition of $ack$ using its third case; the exponential can be derelicted, and all the arising premises can be proved without the exponentials.